Mental Health After TBI or Concussion: Recovery Is Possible

 Treatment for Mental Health Symptoms After Brain Injury

 Medication is often recommended by doctors who don’t treat the root cause of emotional changes after a brain injury.
-Sometimes these medications are helpful, but sometimes they can make things worse for your brain.
-Don’t ignore your doctor’s advice, and don’t stop taking any medications without consulting your doctor.
-But do make sure your physician knows about any side effects you experience.
+Sometimes these medications are helpful, but sometimes they can make things worse for your brain or just not do anything.
+For example, studies have shown headache medications are rarely helpful for brain injury patients.
+Don’t ignore your doctor’s advice, and don’t stop taking any medications without consulting your doctor, but do make sure your physician knows about any side effects you experience.

-Unfortunately, many medications were only tested on neurotypical subjects, aka people without brain injuries.
+Unfortunately, many medications were only tested on neurotypical subjects, aka, people without brain injuries.
 A brain injury makes it easier for things to go wrong, resulting in side effects that may be difficult to distinguish from your head injury symptoms.
-For example, some headache medicines and depression/anxiety meds (especially SNRIs) can cause dysautonomia symptoms.
-So while medication can help, it’s always best to treat the root issue rather than relying entirely on meds.
+For example, some headache medicines and depression/anxiety meds (especially SSRIs) can cause dysautonomia symptoms.
+So while medication can help, especially if you had a condition like major depressive disorder before your injury, it’s always best to treat the root issue rather than relying entirely on meds.

 At CognitiveFX, we provide multidisciplinary therapy to address the underlying brain dysfunction and dysautonomia from your injury, which in turn either greatly reduces your emotional symptoms or clears the way for you to make progress with psychotherapy and medications.